RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 * A good commit message
 * Keeping your commits small, comprehensible and well-structured.

-You have to write the commit message for you commit manually.
+You have to write the commit message for your commit manually.
 Please write this message in the most useful way for your collaborators and your future self you can come up with.
 Also, it helps a great deal if you structure your commits in small units.
 Making many changes to your code today?
 Make a commit for each task separately rather than one large commit before leaving work and it will be much easier to retrack the history for you and others.

 Agreed?
 Ok, then let's do our first commit.
-To do this, we have at least to options.
+To do this, we have at least two options.
 First, let's do the faster one.
 Committing in general is done by using `git commit`.
 We can directly add the commit message with the `-m modifier`.
 For example, we can now type `git commit -m "<My commit message>"` (e.g. `git commit -m "Add an empty example text file"`).
 Like so:

 ![17_commit](https://cloud.githubusercontent.com/assets/5516900/16155747/24e915fa-34b1-11e6-998b-ec5e118499e5.gif)